 11. Adam loves dogs and currently has three canine companions.
 He’s said he can’t imagine living without them.
 In fact if he had to be an animal he’d be a dog, because of their loyal, hardworking and loving nature.

 12. Nonetheless, several of his sheep have been killed by dogs.
-He wrote about the problem of sheep worrying for us here.

 13. As a child, Adam loved pottery and even considered a career in it.